How to apply for an ODBS authorisation

 1. at least one responsible officer who is a resident of Western Australia; and

-2. where the booking service is a body corporate, at least one responsible officer who is a director or manager of the body corporate.
+2. where the ODBS is a body corporate, at least one responsible officer who is a director or manager of the body corporate.

 Disqualification offences for ODBSs